Healthy Homes Assessment Kelburn

 Kelburn Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about the interior of the building it’s also about the outside.
-You must ensure there is somewhere for rain, surface and ground water to go, and stop it from coming inside.
-When it concerns damp and moisture it’s often what you don’t see that can cause a lot of trouble, causing the property to suffer and affecting your tenant’s health.
+Keeping your rental property safe from water damage isn’t only about the interior of the building but you must ensure there is somewhere for rain, surface as well as groundwater to move, and to prevent it from getting into the building.
+When it is about damp and water, it is often what you don’t see that could be a huge problem, causing damage to your investment as well as affecting the tenant’s well-being.

-Properties that are rented must have efficient drainage to remove the stormwater and surface waters and ground water, which includes an appropriate outfall or runoff.
-Making sure that water is able to go, and it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.
+Rental properties require to have efficient drainage to get rid of rainwater, storm water and ground water, which includes an appropriate runoff or outfall.
+Making sure the water has a location to go and that it can’t linger underneath the buildings is a vital aspect of maintaining your property’s dry.

-In addition to a drainage system to avoid the ingress of moisture, if your rental is enclosed between the floor and ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent water ingress, if the rental has an enclosed gap between your flooring and ground, a ground water barrier should be put in place if it is reasonably practicable to do so.

 moisture ingress and drainage inspection